DukeAtreides/seekonkucc_CommunionClass/MardiGras_through_Lent/Lent_Week_2_Passover.md

    - Christians don't celebrate Passover.
 We celebrate Easter at around the same time.
 How are traditions that other people celebrate similar to what we celebrate?
 How are they different?
    - Did anyone notice them talking about memories and remembering?
    - How do traditions keep our memories alive of past times?
-   - Why are family traditions and remembering important?
+   - Why is remembering the past important?
 - **Materials / Supplies:** Paper, markers
 - **Activities (step-by-step):** Family Traditions
    - Write down 3 things you learned about Passover and the Sedar.
    - Write down some family traditions you have, or holidays you celebrate, and why are they important?
    - Have you heard stories of traditions your parents did?
+Do you remember any family members who died, or have your parents talked about people who came before?
 If so, write them down too.
    - Share and discuss.
 - **Teacher notes / Tips:**  I'm estimating about 15 minutes for the movies.
 15-20 minutes for the discussion and activity.
+You might need to take the lead on the discussion.
 And then 10-15 minutes of free time.
 - **Passport Location:**
 - **Resources / Books / Handouts:**
 - **TODOs / follow-up:**